 You Have Options

 Raising prices is generally not an option.
 You need to do it to keep your spa or massage practice growing.
-However, you may decide in the end to give current clients more time to adjust to price changes and bring in new clients under the new pricing schedule.
-Also if a long-standing client is particularly disappointed in the price increase, you also can offer a discount on a package to convey your appreciation for their business.
+However, you may decide to give current clients more time to adjust to price changes and bring in new clients under the new pricing schedule.
+If a long-standing client is particularly disappointed in the price increase, you can also offer a discount on a package to convey your appreciation for their business.